janos-ijgyarto/vadon/README.md

 ### Demo
 Optional projects to showcase how Vadon can be used to create a game application, as well as the relevant dev tools.
 #### Common
-Shared code, e.g ECS.
+Shared code, including the custom Component types for the ECS and the logic of the game model.
 #### Editor
-Instantiates the editor, initializes with custom Component types.
+This project derives from the Editor library and combines it with the Demo game model in Common.
+It also runs custom logic (e.g rendering) while editing based on the scene contents.
 #### Game
-Instantiates application, runs content created in the editor.
+This project derives from the Application library and combines with the Demo game model in Common to create a game instance.
+It loads content created in the editor and runs the game simulation.
 ## Importing Vadon

 The included demo projects illustrate how Vadon can be used to create a game.
 Set up an executable target, then import the engine as a library.